Efficient Agent Training for Computer Use: Related Work

 \subsection{Computer Use Agent}

-With the advancement of Vision-Language Models (VLMs)~\cite{bai2025qwen25vltechnicalreport,deitke2024molmo}, the way computer use agents interact with computers has gradually shifted from relying on textual representations such as accessibility trees~\cite{2024agents,wu2024oscopilot, jia2024agentstore} to directly using screenshots~\cite{uitars2025, xu2025aguvisunifiedpurevision, he2024pcagentsleepai}.
-Existing computer use agents can be categorized based on the extent of human prior embedded in scaffold design: One is \textbf{modular agent workflows}~\cite{2024agents,wu2024oscopilot,liu2025pcagenthierarchicalmultiagentcollaboration}, which defines specialized modules and prompts multi-agents to collaborate.
-The other is \textbf{native agent models}~\cite{2024claudecomputeruse,uitars2025,2025openaicua}, which depends on a single model to take action step by step based on its history and current state.
+With the advancement of VLMs~\cite{bai2025qwen25vltechnicalreport,deitke2024molmo}, the way computer use agents interact with computers has gradually shifted from relying on textual representations such as accessibility trees~\cite{2024agents,wu2024oscopilot} to directly using screenshots~\cite{uitars2025, xu2025aguvisunifiedpurevision, he2024pcagentsleepai}.
+Existing computer use agents can be categorized based on how much human prior is built into their design: One is \textit{modular agent workflows}~\cite{2024agents,wu2024oscopilot}, which defines specialized modules and prompts multi-agents to collaborate.
+The other is \textit{native agent models}~\cite{2024claudecomputeruse,uitars2025,2025openaicua}, which depends on a single model to take action step by step based on its history and current state.

-While modular agent workflows can reduce task complexity, their heavy reliance on human priors makes them vulnerable to unexpected errors and unfamiliar domains~\cite{uitars2025}.
-Furthermore, predefined workflows are hard to improve through end-to-end training~\cite{SaltzerReedClark1984end2end,pan2024swegym}.
+While modular agent workflows can reduce task complexity, their heavy reliance on human priors hinders adaptation to new domains and limits end-to-end optimization~\cite{SaltzerReedClark1984end2end,pan2024swegym}.
 With the continuous enhancement of model capabilities, native agent models have emerged as the dominant paradigm.
-This approach demonstrates superior flexibility and generalizability and offers sustainable improvement potential through either supervised fine-tuning (SFT)~\cite{xu2025aguvisunifiedpurevision} or reinforcement learning (RL)~\cite{2025openaicua}.
+This approach offers flexibility, generalizability, and sustainable gains via supervised fine-tuning (SFT)~\cite{xu2025aguvisunifiedpurevision} or reinforcement learning (RL)~\cite{2025openaicua}.
 Our work explores the efficient agent training methods for native agent models through SFT.